JoshDavid/MorseDecoder/README.md

 # MorseDecoder
-Decoding a Morse Code message using PHP HashTables
+Decoding a Morse Code message using PHP HashTables and Regular Expressions.